microsoft/BotFramework-WebChat/docs/HOOKS.md

 useByteFormatter() => (bytes: number) => string
 ```

-This function will return a function, when called with a file size, it will return a localized representation of the size in bytes, kilobytes, megabytes, or gigabytes.
+This function will return a function that, when called with a file size, will return a localized representation of the size in bytes, kilobytes, megabytes, or gigabytes.
 It honors the language settings from the `useLanguage` hook.

 ## `useConnectivityStatus`